ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 ### `build:dist`

 Creates npm and browser builds of your plugin.
-These builds can be added to the editor by following the TODO: LINK/NEW GUIDE??.
+These builds can be added to the editor by following the {@link updating/new-installation-methods Migrating CKEditor 5 to new installation methods} guide.

 Examples: